WORLD WATCH LIST

 What Does Open Doors Do To Help?

-Open Doors local partners provide immediate aid to Bhutanese believers when their faith in Christ leads to various kinds of persecution.
-We strengthen the persecuted church in Bhutan primarily through prayer support and other practical emergency support.
+Open Doors’ partners strengthen the persecuted church in Bhutan through prayer and practical emergency support.

 Your donation will bring hope to persecuted Christians.